Biographies of Presenters (Listed Alphabetically)

 Jolie LaValle

 Jolie was born and raised in Brockton, Massachusetts, home of the first department store Santa.
 She is a graduate of Wellesley College.
 She and her spouse Dee have been married for 30 years (the blink of an eye).
 Her spouse came out to her as a transwoman in 2015.
-Dee, their daughter (22) and son (18) love to ski.
-The kids are now both working in the ski industry and loving it.
-Jolie is not a fan of cold, snow, or heights, so occasionally plays lodge mom.
-She loves her backyard, the ocean, reading (all genres), knitting, British/Australian/ New Zealand crime dramas, genealogy (which sometimes entails exploring cemeteries), and true crime podcasts.
+At press time, Dee, their daughter (now 23!) and son (19) and niece (24) are planning a Grand Tour of Lake Erie with stops in Twinsburg, OH, Detroit, Toronto and Niagara Falls.
+The goal is to swim (or at least dip their toes) in each of the Great Lakes.
+We won’t get to all of them this trip, but it’ll be an adventure!

 Davina Liffey

 Davina has been a regular attendee at TransWeek since 2014 and has come to regard this week in Provincetown as an essential part of her life.
-When she first came to Ptown, she was only just emerging from the closet, but as the years went by, she felt empowered to let her femme side increasingly come out.
+When she first came to Ptown, she was only just emerging from the closet, but as the years went by she felt empowered to let her femmeside increasingly come out.
 Davina now lives full-time as her authentic self.
-She travels a long way to get to Ptown: either from the UK (she’s British, as is immediately apparent when she says anything) or from Brazil, where she also has a home.
-At TransWeek, she has been known to pose on a stage; she’s been seen on a bicycle, brazenly wearing a short skirt; and she is a noted night owl, except for that one occasion when too much booze led to loud snoring.
+She travels a long way to get to Ptown: either from the UK (she’s British, as is immediately apparent when she says anything…) or from Brazil, where she also has a home.
+In the build-up to TransWeek 2024 she authored a series of posts on the TransWeek Facebook page recording her personal impressions of what it’s like to visit Ptown for our week.
+During this week, she’ll be happy to chat to anyone who needs help, either in person or via Facebook Messenger.

 Sgt.
 Carrie Lopes (Retired)